.50-90 Sharps

-The .50-90 Sharps rifle cartridge is a black-powder cartridge that was introduced by Sharps Rifle Manufacturing Company in 1872 as a buffalo (American bison) hunting round.
+The .50-90 Sharps (13×64mmR), also known as the .50-21/2" Sharps, is a black-powder rifle cartridge that was introduced by Sharps Rifle Manufacturing Company in 1872 as a buffalo (American bison) hunting round.
 Like other large black-powder rounds, it incorporates a heavy bullet and a large powder volume, leading to high muzzle energies.

 Specifications

-The standard factory loads, produced and sold by the Sharps Rifle Manufacturing Company and the Sharps Rifle Company were .50/100/425 (.50 caliber/100 grains black powder/425 grain grease grooved bullet) and .50/100/473 with a paper patched bullet.
+The standard factory loads, produced and sold by the Sharps Rifle Manufacturing Company and the Sharps Rifle Company were .50/100/425 (.50 caliber/100 grains black powder/425 grain grease grooved bullet) and .50/100/473 (.50 caliber/100 grains black powder/473 grain grease grooved bullet) with a paper patched bullet.
 Factory loads manufactured by any of the Sharps companies were mostly hand-loaded which made them expensive to produce.
 This naturally invited competition.
-Winchester offered the cartridge loaded .50/90/473 with paper patched bullets which may be how the cartridge came to be commonly known as the .50-90.
+Winchester offered the cartridge loaded .50/90/473 (.50 caliber/90 grains black powder/473 grain grease grooved bullet) with paper patched bullets which may be how the cartridge came to be commonly known as the .50-90.
 The .50-90 Sharps is similar to the .50-100 Sharps and .50-110 Sharps cartridges.
 All three use the same 2.5 in case, the latter two being loaded with more grains of black powder.
 All rifles made for the .50-90 Sharps should be able to use the .50-110 and .50-100 cartridges due to the case dimensions being nearly identical.

 Bullet diameter was typically 0.512 in diameter.
 Bullets weighed from 335 to 700 gr.
 Historical loads using black powder have muzzle energy in the 1630 to 1985 ftlb-f range, while modern loads using smokeless powder give 2561 to 2989 ftlb-f of energy.

 History

-The buffalo is a large animal and difficult to take down reliably, which has led to a demand for cartridges designed specifically for buffalo hunting.
+The buffalo (American bison) is a large herbivorous animal and difficult to take down reliably, which has led to a demand for cartridges designed specifically for buffalo hunting.
 The .50-90 was created with this purpose in mind.
 As a result, the cartridge became immediately popular with the professional buffalo hunters on the Western plains.
 At the time of its invention, there were no special powders or bullet types, and the knowledge of ballistics was fairly limited.
-Thus, when trying to create a more effective big game cartridge, the designers simply expanded the dimensions of prior cartridges.
+Thus, when trying to create a more effective big-game cartridge, the designers simply expanded the dimensions of prior cartridges.